apptainer/singularity-userdocs/environment_and_metadata.rst

 variables added using ``$SINGULARITY_ENVIRONMENT`` take precedence over those added via the ``%environment`` section.

-Need to define a variable at runtime?
-You can set variables inside the container by prefixing them with ``SINGULARITYENV_``.
+If you need to define a variable at runtime, set variables inside the container by prefixing them with ``SINGULARITYENV_``.
 They will be transposed automatically and the prefix will be stripped.
 For example, let’s say we want to set the variable ``HELLO`` to have value ``WORLD``.
 We can do that